HussainAther/philosophy/heuristic/problemsolving.md

 or unintended effects).
 We can address issues of suitability using (1) the systemic elicitation of system and problem features and (2) consideration of overlap of problem-problem, algorithm-algorithm, and problem-algorithm overlap of features sets.

+By contrast, the "ugly duckling theorem," as articulated by Satosi Watanabe, describes the behavior of binary feaatures in pattern recognition.
+If you have k features, there are 2^k different features vectors possible, and the different logic functions map at least one of hte 2^k feature vectors differently.
+If you have two objects that are different in at least one of the original k features, you can compute all the 2^(2^k) logic functions.
+If the original vectors have no vectors that are identical to one another, half of the logic functions will be equal and half will be different independent of the difference of the original features.

 ### Systematic Feature Elicitation